gwmtm/weaving-an-empire-audio-guide/stops/4-en.md

 ending at the hips and revealing a decorated loincloth.

 Coastal textiles often feature imagery of humans and animals, commonly felines, birds and monkeys.
-In this tunic, we see rows of nearly identical feathers rendered with blue and brown- dyed cotton.
+In this tunic, we see rows of nearly identical feathers rendered with blue and brown-dyed cotton.
 This design appears in many textiles from the Chimú and Chancay cultures and may be a woven reference to another textile tradition — that is, the sewing of rare tropical feathers sourced from the Amazon onto cotton cloth.